davide-costanza/spring-boot-camel-config/README.md

-# Spring Boot and Camel using ConfigMaps and Secrets
+# Spring Boot and Camel using ConfigMaps and Secrets (for SISPI)

 This quickstart demonstrates how to configure a Spring-Boot application using Openshift ConfigMaps and Secrets.